-They are also assigned different ratings based on their performance from tests, the most popular of these grades being speed and treadwear ratings.
+They are also assigned different ratings based on their test performance, the most popular of these grades being speed and treadwear ratings.
 Some tires also feature great designs, which is a choice factor for drivers who focus on a tire’s appeal to the eyes.

 All wheels come with warranties that guarantee them for varied durations depending on their estimated lifespan.

-In choosing a tire, see whether it is compatible with your type of vehicle and if it is equipped with features to perform well in your region’s roads and climate conditions.
+In choosing a tire, see whether it is compatible with your type of vehicle and if it is equipped with features to perform well on your region’s roads and climate conditions.